dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 While opaque blobs are allowed by [RFC3748], such identities are NOT RECOMMENDED as they are not routable and should only be considered in local deployments where the EAP-EDHOC peer, EAP authenticator, and EAP-EDHOC server all belong to the same network.

 Many client certificates contain an identity such as an email address, which is already in NAI format.
-When the client certificate contains a NAI as subject name or alternative subject name, an anonymous NAI SHOULD be derived from the NAI in the certificate; See section {{privacy}}.
+When the client certificate contains an NAI as subject name or alternative subject name, an anonymous NAI SHOULD be derived from the NAI in the certificate; See section {{privacy}}.